supermemo-wiki/SuperMemo.Wiki/supermemo.md

 SuperMemo is built on two novel learning techniques named [Spaced Repetition](/learning/spaced-repetition) and [Incremental Reading](/learning/incremental-reading), pioneered by Dr. [Piotr Wozniak](/supermemo/piotr-wozniak)[^1] the inventor of SuperMemo.
 They enable users to form long-lasting memories, and to gain new knowledge more efficiently compared with Traditional techniques.

 While the success of SuperMemo is often attributed to its cutting-edge  algorithms and techniques, Dr. Piotr Wozniak and many <abbr title="Users who have been using SuperMemo for a duration ranging from a few years, up to several decades.">long-time users</abbr> of SuperMemo[^2] emphasize the central importance of [Pleasure of Learning](/learning/pleasure-of-learning) in all forms of learning activities.

+## Why can SuperMemo change your life ?

+Here are a few reasons why SuperMemo might **improve your life**:

+### Tabs{.tabset}
+#### I am Human

+1. **You can learn to love learning (again):**
+    - Learning is the best way to improve your life,
+    - SuperMemo is built to make learning pleasurable,
+    - As you progressively learn to love learning, your life will gradually improve!
+2. **You can meet amazing people:**
+    - [Our community](https://discord.gg/vUQhqCT) is oustandingly supportive and caring,
+    - You will have discussions on topics that you cannot have elsewhere,
+    - These discussions will spark new ideas and projects.

+#### I am a Student (TODO)

+TO DO !

+#### I am Salaried[^3] (TODO)

+TO DO !

+#### I am a Policy Maker

+1. **You can learn to better handle complexity**
+    - Understanding politics and societies demands a lot of knowledge,
+    - SuperMemo is built to handle large volume of information,
+    - You will become more informed, and better equipped to make good decisions.
+2. **You can spread the word**
+    - Once you rediscover the pleasure of learning, you will be able to promote policies that encourage it,
+    - People will become more educated, and more happy.

 ## Spaced Repetition